roblaing/swipl-webapp-howto/README.md

 > “If you want to master something, teach it.” ― Richard Feynman

-This unit introduces an SQL database which SWI-Prolog communicates with via the [ODBC Interface](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/odbc.html%27)).
+This unit introduces an SQL database which SWI-Prolog communicates with via the [ODBC Interface](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/odbc.html%27)) &mdash; an awful, Microsoft developed "standard" which appears to be the only way SWI Prolog currently talks to SQL databases, creating a serious problem which urgently needs to be fixed.

+Trying this code on a new Postrgesql 11 server resulted in ```ERROR: ODBC: State 08001: [unixODBC]FATAL:  Ident authentication failed for user...```, which on a local instance could be resolved by editing the pg_hba.conf file to *trust* from *ident* and restarting it.
+That works as a bandaid within a virtual machine, but no serious cloud provider is going to sacrifice proper database security in a larger system, severely limiting SWI Prolog's prospects in this market as things stand.

+I hope to replace these instructions with those for a proper, Unix socket based system soon, but meanwhile...

 For Postgres (which I use) you need to have the [PostgreSQL ODBC driver](https://odbc.postgresql.org/) installed besides an ~/.odbc.ini file.
 Details are at <http://www.unixodbc.org/odbcinst.html> where it explains how to set this up for alternatives to Postgres.
 The below example could be one of many stanzas in the ~/.odbc.ini file for various databases, each referenced by SWI Prolog by whatever identifier you put in the heading between square brackets.

-A hitch I ran into redoing this on a new server with Postrgesql 11 was ```ERROR: ODBC: State 08001: [unixODBC]FATAL:  Ident authentication failed for user...```, which required the pg_hba.conf file to be changed to *trust* from *ident*, and then the postgres daemon restarted as explained [here](https://confluence.atlassian.com/bitbucketserverkb/fatal-ident-authentication-failed-for-user-unable-to-connect-to-postgresql-779171564.html).

 So in this example, SWI Prolog would get the username, password, database name etc from the example ~/.odbc.ini file below if told ```odbc_connect('blog', Connection, []),```...